All Products

 Connect using the REST API

-Kyuubi Gateway provides open source-compatible Representational State Transfer (REST) APIs that support interaction with the Kyuubi service over HTTP.
-Currently, only the following API paths are supported:
+Kyuubi Gateway supports open-source-compatible Representational State Transfer (REST) APIs over HTTP.
+The following API paths are supported:

 • /api/v1/sessions/*